 This tune’s gonna punish you

 The music video for Out Of Your Mind is a bit of a weird one.
 It’s certainly consistent with the production of the song and is essentially a retelling of The Matrix, albeit on about a hundredth of the budget.
-It kicks off promisingly; there’s a rather lovely scenic shot of Victoria Beckham watching over a landscape before the camera pans back to reveal that it’s the True Steppers watching her through a computer screen and manipulating her surroundings.
+It kicks off promisingly; there’s a lovely scenic shot of Victoria Beckham watching over a landscape before the camera pans back to reveal that it’s the True Steppers watching her through a computer screen and manipulating her surroundings.
 Much like The Matrix itself, that’s where the narrative stops making any real sense and instead becomes a series of scenarios vaguely lifted from the movie.
-It all leads up to Victoria Beckham and Dane Bowers performing the song in a futuristic bunker.
-If the future consists of stage underlighting and dramatic laser shows, that is.
-Much to everyone’s surprise, Victoria Beckham – having spent much of her time in the Spice Girls pointing and pouting – handles the choreography impressively well.
+It all leads up to Victoria Beckham and Dane Bowers performing the song in a futuristic-looking bunker.
+Victoria Beckham – having spent much of her time in the Spice Girls pointing and pouting – handles the choreography impressively well.
 It’s almost a bit disconcerting to see her do so much actual dancing, but it’s every bit as slick and energetic as it needs to be.
 The styling within the video is also unconventionally great; it suits the general ambience of the whole thing.
-Out Of Your Mind concludes with Victoria Beckham breaking the matrix…or whatever it is that Keanu Reeves does in the movie.
+Out Of Your Mind concludes with Victoria Beckham breaking the matrix…or whatever is perceived as happening at the end of the movie.
 In a sense, it’s a shame that what could’ve been a straightforward concept ends up being somewhat convoluted.
-But then, we’d say the same about The Matrix, so maybe it’s a more fruitful endeavour than we give it credit for.
+But then, that very same argument could be made about The Matrix.

 Ultimately, it’s a shame that in the end, Out Of Your Mind was overshadowed by the media circus that accompanied its release.
 It was an inevitability – to a certain extent – and it wasn’t entirely one-sided.
 You sense that such was Victoria Beckham’s relationship with the media, even the bare minimum in terms of promotion would’ve been labelled an act of desperation.
 When it became evident that the track faced competition from Spiller’s Groovejet (If This Ain’t Love), utterly normal things like in-store record signings were reported in a deliberately misleading way.
-“They have been making fans buy the single before signing it”, said one outraged news report, as if it should have been put back onto the shelf once Victoria Beckham had scrawled her name over it.
-The newspapers all fed into the narrative of an act frantically trying to prove her worth.
-However, we would concur that dragging David Beckham along to some of the in-store events was misguided.
-It sent a misleading message that Out Of Your Mind was indeed all about the chart position rather than the music.
+“They have been making fans buy the single before signing it”, claimed one outraged news report, as if the CD should’ve been put back onto the shelf once Victoria Beckham had scrawled her name over it.
+The newspapers all fed into the narrative of an artist frantically trying to prove her worth.
+Even so, dragging David Beckham along to some of the in-store events was probably misguided because it sent a message that Out Of Your Mind was indeed all about the chart position rather than the music.

-And we all know how it ended: Groovejet (If This Ain’t Love) won the battle and topped the chart, while immediately Victoria Beckham’s solo(ish) career was branded a disaster.
-But let’s be rational here; Spiller (and Sophie Ellis-Bextor, of course) didn’t just top the chart with a throwaway track; it’s one of the most famous dance tracks of the ‘00s, if not all time.
+And everybody knows the outcome: Groovejet (If This Ain’t Love) won the battle and topped the chart, while immediately Victoria Beckham’s solo(ish) career was branded a disaster.
+But let’s be rational here; Spiller (and Sophie Ellis-Bextor, of course) didn’t just top the chart with a throwaway track; it’s one of the most famous dance tracks of the ‘00s.
 Then there’s the fact that Out Of Your Mind still managed to shift just over 180,000 copies in its first week, the biggest of any solo Spice Girls single to date (a record that seems unlikely to change at this moment in time).
 Indeed, Victoria Beckham still holds the fourth biggest selling solo-Spice single overall, behind When You’re Gone, It’s Raining Men and Never Be The Same Again.
 So, all in all, while Out Of Your Mind didn’t reach #1, neither was it merely a footnote.
 Indeed, it remains an integral part of the Spice Girls’ solo catalogue.